 ‘Kaizen’ is the name of a business improvement methodology that can be literally translated from Japanese as ‘a change for the better’.
 The kaizen principles were coined by Japanese organizational theorist Masaaki Imai and are renowned for being the basis of the management strategy at Toyota Motor Corporation.
 Nonetheless, the idea of incremental improvements originated in the US and was introduced to the Japanese by American experts.
 The idea resonated and helped many Japanese manufacturers to get on their feet after World War II.

 Since kaizen is heavily based on employees’ initiative and encourages individual effort, it can foster employee engagement and become one of the cornerstones of effective human resources management (HRM).
-In this article, we will hit the high spots of this methodology and show how to bring kaizen to mobile.
+In this article, our mobile app developers will hit the high spots of this methodology and show how to bring kaizen to mobile.

 What is kaizen?